Phew – that title was a mouthful!

 I’m a bargain hunter.
 You probably know this if you’ve read even one of my wine posts.
 I am 100% okay with paying a lot of money on wine, but I want to make sure it’s great quality.
 And I also understand that many people aren’t 100% okay with spending a lot on a bottle of wine, so I try to do my research so that when those people do spend money on wine, it’s on great quality wines, not just cheap ones.

-This is an awesome wine at an awesome price – my husband found it to blind test me for $18 retail.
+This is an awesome everyday wine at an awesome price – my husband found it to blind test me for $15 retail.
 (In case you were wondering, I did call this wine correctly).
+I found it at TotalWine.com for $12.99.
+Normally I would say stay away from wines under $15, but I think this is an exception.

 So what and where is Chianti and what’s going on with the terms classico and riserva?
 Sometimes they’re on a label, and sometimes they aren’t.